...

 A view of the Swamper's basement bedroom is one of the Tombstone AZ things to do

 Another restaurant with a lot of history is the Crystal Palace Saloon.
+Opened in 1879, it has been restored to its original glory and serves as a gathering place for those seeking an authentic Old West experience.
 Doc Holliday and Big Nose Kate were regulars at this saloon, and Virgil Earp had an office upstairs.
 The building burned to the ground in 1882.
 Now it’s regarded as one of the many haunted buildings in Tombstone.

 Dining at the Crystal Palace is one of the Tombstone AZ things to do